 We value nurses at a high level, adding to the stress of their job.
 Perfection is the expectation, and in this profession, there is no room for error.
 A simple mistake in the nursing field can mean the difference between life and death.
 It’s understandable why some nurses may turn to drugs or alcohol to cope.

 According to Psychology Today, the dependence on drugs and alcohol among nurses hovers around 10 percent, which is a statistic that falls in line with the general population.
-There are roughly 4 million nurses in the United States, four times the number of physicians, and the nurses are the backbone of the nation’s health care system.
+There are roughly 4 million nurses in the United States, four times the number of physicians, and the nurses are the backbone of our health care system.

 Doctors and nurses are continually pressured to increase their workload and see more patients, and nurses are burdened with tasks traditionally performed by doctors.
 These extended hours and easy access to addictive medications is the perfect combination for nurses to turn to mood altering substances.
-So what happens when the nurses become addicted to drugs or alcohol?

-Nurses are seen as informed consumers when it comes to health care and medications and will know the inherent dangers when it comes to addictive medications.
+Nurses are informed consumers when it comes to health care and medications and know the inherent dangers when it comes to addictive medications.
 The abuse of illicit drugs is lower among nurses compared to the general public because of this.
 However, nurses can get doctors to prescribe a drug to them or divert medications meant for a patient.
 Nurses are also fluent with administering addictive medications, which tends to inhibit negative thoughts around self-administration.

 Addiction is a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological, social and spiritual manifestations.
 The disease is also characterized by an inability to consistently abstain, impairment in behavior control, craving, diminished recognition of significant problems with one’s behaviors and interpersonal relationships, and a dysfunctional emotional response.